vk-cs/docs-public/docs/en/kubernetes/k8s/concepts/addons-and-settings/settings/settings.md

 When working with pods [it is recommended to specify](../../../reference/resource-limiting) in their configuration files `requests` and `limits` parameters for containers included in this pod.

-If these parameters are not specified, Cloud Containers clusters automatically apply the values for the corresponding containers:
+If these parameters are not specified, clusters automatically apply the values for the corresponding containers:

 - `requests`: 100m CPU and 64Mb allocated memory.
 - `limits`: 500m CPU and 512Mb allocated memory.